CezarAug/ev-charger-challenge/q1-system-design/SystemDesign.md

 ### Authorization Service

-Auth authority and authorization provider for all services.
+Auth and authorization provider for all services.
 Validates received credentials and if they are valid, returns the profile/grants that the user has (Different user levels, admin levels).

 ### Notification Service